-Listen as one of the seven wonders of the ancient world, Halicarnassus is a pure posh for those seeking a better summer vacation.
-From daily gulet trips to the accommodation with a kids club and all other activities, Bodrum has a ton of family things to do.
+Listen, as one of the seven wonders of the ancient world, Halicarnassus is a pure posh for those seeking a better summer vacation.
+From daily gulet trips to the accommodation with a kids club and all other activities, Bodrum has many family things to do.

-Don’t forget to squeeze in the Bodrum Castle and Underwater Archaeology Museum as well, which is another maritime museum.
-The museum offers a beautiful education of underwater life for youngsters, and it is recently renovated.
+Don’t forget to squeeze in the Bodrum Castle and its newly-renovated Underwater Archaeology Museum that offers a beautiful education of underwater life for youngsters.

 As there is a direct ferry to Kos from Bodrum, you can do a daily visit to Kos.
-If Greece is your next destination after Turkey, you can also benefit the idea of fast-ferry connection to Rhodes via Kos, then to Mykonos or Santorini and finally to Athens before home.
+If Greece is your next destination after Turkey, you can also benefit from the idea of a fast-ferry connection to Rhodes via Kos, then to Mykonos or Santorini, and finally to Athens before home.

 Besides some of the most preferred blue flag beaches within the destination, Lara is one of the top choices.
 There is an aquarium in the city center.
 For adventure lovers, Koprulu Canyon National Park is the best beat in the country for rafting.